aseerintiser/Google-UX-Design-Professional-Certificate/README.md

 # Google-UX-Design-Professional-Certificate
-This repository contains files of the courses under 'Google UX Design Professional Certificate' specialization.
+This repository contains files and showcases of the courses I completed under 'Google UX Design Professional Certificate' specialization.